8BitQuest/8-BitQuest/README.md

 ## 🛣️ Roadmap
 We're launching the course in a few stages
-- Stage 1, setup courses on github
+- Stage 1, develop full curriculum
 - Stage 2, building a community and website
 - Stage 3 onwards, interactive website with IDE and certifications